 Signs of pennyroyal poisoning in cats include restlessness, diarrhea, vomiting, difficulty breathing, and exhaustion.
 Your cat may also cough up blood or have blood come from their nose.
 Eventually, this poisoning can lead to seizures, coma, and even death.

-For humans, geranium oil is said to help with skin care, anxiety and depression, and infection.
+For humans, geranium oil is said to help with skin care, anxiety, depression, and infection.
 For cats, geranium oil is more harmful than helpful.

 While geranium is considered a relatively mild toxin for cats, it can still cause significant issues.
 Exposure can lead to skin irritation and gastrointestinal discomfort.
 Vomiting and diarrhea are common, and anorexia and depression are signs of a toxic reaction.